Virtual hosting and URL rewrite#

 http://backend:8080/VirtualHostBase/https/example.com:443

-One thing to note when reading the examples above is that if your Zope is running on a port number like 8080, and you want generated URLs to not include this port number and instead be served on the standard HTTP port (80), you must specifically include the default port 80 within the VirtualHostBase declaration, for exemple, /VirtualHostBase/http/example.com:80.
-If you don't specify the :80, your Zope's HTTP port number will be used (which is likely not what you want).
+One thing to note when reading the examples above is that if your Zope is running on a port number like 8080, and you want generated URLs to not include this port number and instead be served on the standard HTTP port 80, you must specifically include the default port 80 within the VirtualHostBase declaration, for example, /VirtualHostBase/http/example.com:80.
+If you don't specify :80, your Zope's HTTP port number will be used, which is likely not what you want.

 VirtualHostRoot#

 The VirtualHostRoot declaration is typically found near the end of an incoming URL.
-A Virtual Host Monster will gather up all path elements that precede and follow the VirtualHostRoot name, traverse the Zope object hierarchy with these elements, and publish the object it finds with the path rewritten to the path element(s) that follow the VirtualHostRoot name.
+A Virtual Host Monster will collect all path elements that precede and follow the VirtualHostRoot name, traverse the Zope object hierarchy with these elements, and publish the object it finds with the path rewritten to the path elements that follow the VirtualHostRoot name.

 This is easier to understand by example.
-For a URL /a/b/c/VirtualHostRoot/d, the Virtual Host Monster will traverse a/b/c/d and then generate a URL with path /d.
+For a URL /a/b/c/VirtualHostRoot/d, the Virtual Host Monster will traverse a/b/c/d, then generate a URL with path /d.

 Examples: